 On the whole, the Mastercard® Gold Card™ offers a decent rewards program, which we break down below.
 We don't think the rewards are enticing enough to justify the card's high annual fee, but it does come with some interesting benefits in addition to its standard rewards rate, which may be of value if you travel a lot.

 In addition to a 24/7 travel concierge service, the Mastercard® Gold Card™ also comes with a number of travel perks to help your trip feel more luxurious.

 - Car rental: Receive competitive pricing and upgrades from Luxury Card's auto rental partners.

 - Airport meet & assist: Arrange for a representative to expedite the airport process.

-- No foreign transaction fees: Avoid extra fees for using your card abroad.
+- Foreign transaction fees (0% of each transaction in U.S. dollars.): Avoid extra fees for using your card abroad.

 Travel Credits & Protection

 On top of the perks outlined above, Mastercard® Gold Card™ membership includes complimentary travel credits and protection, which the company values at a total of $500.